National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 As the UK’s leading research programme in this field, the Inquiry produces a wide-range of national reports, projects and papers – providing health professionals, policymakers, and service managers with the evidence and practical suggestions they need to effectively implement change.

-National Confidential Inquiry reports
+National Confidential Inquiry Annual report

 The reports from our core research programme provide an in-depth analysis of the changing patterns and risk factors behind cases of suicide and homicide by people in contact with mental health services along with cases of sudden unexplained death amongst psychiatric in-patents.

 We have also been commissioned to carry out research projects linked to our core research programme.
-Here, you will find more in-depth knowledge on specific topics such as:

 - features of mental health organisations and suicide rates